Wondering How to Choose a Martial Arts School For Your Child?

 - Ask the instructor to explain their teaching style and ask them what they love about teaching kids

 - These questions are designed to get them talking so you can hear what they are passionate about.
 Now don’t get me wrong, there are some great teachers who don’t have the gift of gab.
 So if they don’t have a lot to say, that’s not necessarily a red flag, but if they do like to talk this is a great way to get a feel for their personality

 - How long does it take to earn a black belt in their martial arts school?

 - Don’t get me wrong; I don’t want you or your child to focus excessively on belts, but some schools offer a black belt in as little as 2 years and if that’s the case, run; don’t walk, to the nearest exit

 - Getting a black belt in just a couple of years will likely be VERY enticing to your child.
 However, it will mean a whole lot more if they truly earn it.
 To truly earn a black belt, in my opinion, should take a minimum of 6 years.
 And in many schools and arts, it can take up to 10 or longer

 - A black belt in 2 years is a gimmick to attract kids.
 There is just no way to condition, coordinate and train your body and mind to that level in that short a period of time unless you’re training 5 days a week for hours a day.
 Even then you won’t get the benefit that comes from years of training, working with others, failing and learning from those mistakes.

-The answers to these questions should narrow your how to choose a martial arts school list down further.
+The answers to these questions should narrow your martial arts school list down further.